PrasadDaCDH/MyProject/Kubernetes Errors/Errors and Answers.md

 **CrashLoopBackOff**
 	1>If Configuration mistakes
- 	2>If referencing persistent volume that does not exist 3>Error in liveness probes which is used for health checks **readyness probe is used to check your pod is health to recive traffic or not**
+ 	2>If referencing persistent volume that does not exist 3>Error in liveness probes which is used for health checks :->

+   	**readyness probe is used to check your pod is health to recive traffic or not**

-   	4>Memory set is too low
+    	4>Memory set is too low (OOM killed Error) Soultion:->
-    	Soultion:-> To the namespace level the Resource quota must be set and to the pod level we set Resource limits
+      	To the namespace level the Resource quota must be set and to the pod level we set Resource limits the pod level limit are set : resource limit

      	5>wrong cmd line arguments
-     	6>Errors or exceptions with application
+     	6>Errors or exceptions with the application

 Soultion:-> Check if there are any configuration mistakes
 	:-> Check the Liveness probe parameters